Henry Lee Lucas: Claimed killing spree

 Lucas and Ottis Toole in prison during the early 1980s after the time they were romantically involved.

-In December 1971, he was charged and sentenced to four or five years in prison for attempting to abduct a 15-year-old girl at gunpoint.
+In December 1971, Lucas was charged and sentenced to four or five years in prison for attempting to abduct a fifteen-year-old girl at gunpoint.
 He was also in violation of his probation by having a handgun in his possession.
-While serving his sentence for the crime, he established a relationship with a family friend and widow of a cousin, Betty Crawford, who had written to him.
-After being released from prison in August 1975, he moved to Port Deposit, Maryland and married Crawford; he moved in with her and her two daughters in Pennsylvania on December 5, 1975, and began working at a mushroom farm.
+While serving his sentence for the crime, Lucas established a relationship with a family friend and widow of a cousin, Betty Crawford, who had written to him.
+After being released from prison in August 1975, he moved to Port Deposit, Maryland, and married Crawford; he moved in with her and her two daughters in Pennsylvania on December 5, 1975, and began working at a mushroom farm.
 Their marriage ended in 1976 when Betty accused Lucas of molesting her daughters.

-Lucas relocated to Jacksonville, Florida in 1976.
-At a soup kitchen, he befriended Ottis Elwood Toole, an occasional transvestite.
-In 1978, he moved in with Toole and Toole's mother in Springfield, Florida and became close to Toole's niece, 11-year-old Frieda Lorraine "Becky" Powell, who had mild intellectual disability and had escaped from a juvenile detention center.
+Lucas relocated to Jacksonville, Florida, in 1976.
+At a soup kitchen, he befriended Ottis Elwood Toole, a drifter and occasional transvestite.
+In 1978, Lucas moved in with Toole and the latter's mother in Springfield, Florida, and became close to Toole's niece, eleven-year-old Frieda Lorraine "Becky" Powell, who had mild intellectual disability and had escaped from a juvenile detention center.
 A period of stability followed, with Lucas and Toole working together in a roofing company between 1979 and 1981.

-According to Lucas, during this time they engaged in a multi-state killing spree in which they targeted hitchhikers, sex workers, and migrants.
-He also claimed that Toole enjoyed crucifying their victims, then barbecuing and eating them.
-After their arrest, they were caught discussing cannibalism over a prison phone.
+According to Lucas, he and Toole engaged in a multi-state killing spree during this period, in which they targeted hitchhikers, sex workers and migrants.
+Lucas also claimed that Toole enjoyed crucifying their victims, then barbecuing and eating them.
+After their arrest, the two men were caught discussing cannibalism over a prison phone.
 "Remember how I liked to pour some blood out of them?"
 Toole asked Lucas.
 "Some tastes like real meat when it's got barbecue sauce on it."
-Powell would also occasionally travel with the men and may have even helped Lucas and Toole lure potential victims.
+Powell would also occasionally travel with the men, and may have even helped Lucas and Toole lure potential victims.
 When interviewed about his crime spree, Lucas stated:

 I killed 'em every way there is except poison.
 There's been strangulations, there's been knifings, there's been shootings, there's been hit-and-runs...
 I didn't have any [emotions]...
 I had no feelings for the people themselves, or any of my crimes...
 I'd pick them up hitchhiking, running and playing, stuff like that.
 We'd get to going and having a good time.
 First thing you know, I'd killed her and throwed her out somewhere.
 I don't know how to really explain why I kept on.
 It was just, like I say, as though I left my body.
 And just as though the more you look at them, as though that person wasn't dead.
 And you just keep stabbing them and imagining that person's not dying.